 - Direct costs if any other costs incurred for the same purposes in like circumstances have been allocated as indirect costs.
-See 2 C.F.R. § 200.403(d). - If the applicant agency or a related party owns the space used by the program, the fair market rental value of the space cannot be used as match or reimbursed under the federal share. - Tax preparation fees - Accounting services - Household items not specifically identifiable to the immediate crisis period. - Equipment repair and maintenance for any item not purchased with VOCA funds, excluding allocated copy contracts that include toner, supplies, etc. - Janitorial, cleaning, and/or lawn care supplies. - In-kind rent when not supported by a recent, written fair market rental value estimate from a real estate professional or landlord. - "Gas cards" or comparable cards whose usage and expenditures cannot be tracked - Law enforcement equipment unrelated to victim services, such as uniforms, safety vests, shields, weapons, bullets, and armory. - Other costs such as liability insurance on buildings, capital improvements, property losses and expenses, mortgage payments, real estate purchases, construction.
+See 2 C.F.R. § 200.403(d). - If the applicant agency or a related party owns the space used by the program, the fair market rental value of the space cannot be used as match or reimbursed under the federal share. - Tax preparation fees - Accounting services - Technology costs that comprise an Information technology system (as defined in 2 CFR 200.1) with a total cost greater than \$5,000 (must be classified as Equipment). - Household items not specifically identifiable to the immediate crisis period - Equipment repair and maintenance for any item not purchased with VOCA funds, excluding allocated copy contracts that include toner, supplies, etc. - Janitorial, cleaning, and/or lawn care supplies. - In-kind rent when not supported by a recent, written fair market rental value estimate from a real estate professional or landlord - "Gas cards" or comparable cards whose usage and expenditures cannot be tracked - Law enforcement equipment unrelated to victim services, such as uniforms, safety vests, shields, weapons, bullets, and armory - Other costs such as liability insurance on buildings, capital improvements, property losses and expenses, mortgage payments, real estate purchases, construction - Procurement/purchase of a Facility Dog